andreicadar/Price-Web-Scrapper/README.md

 <br>

 When running the script on Windows the script will work with `pathToAddForLinux=""` and will create the folders and files in the same directory as the script.
-If you want to run it on Linux you need to change `pathToAddForLinux` to and absolute path like `pathToAddForLinux="/home/yourusername/"`, this will be the folder in which the script will create the folders and files, which can also be set for windows.
+If you want to run it on Linux you need to change `pathToAddForLinux` to and absolute path like `pathToAddForLinux="/home/yourusername/"`, this will be the folder in which the script will create the folders and files, which can also be set for Windows if needed.

 ## How it works